VB-111: Targeting Cancer

 - Ovarian cancer – VBL completed a Phase 1/2 clinical trial in recurrent ovarian cancer, which combined VB-111 therapy with paclitaxel, a common chemotherapeutic agent used to treat ovarian cancer, to evaluate safety and efficacy in this indication.
 Our OVAL phase 3 potential registration study of VB-111 in platinum resistant ovarian cancer is conducted in collaboration with the GOG Foundation, Inc., a leading organization for research excellence in the field of gynecologic malignancies.
 OVAL has been designed to enroll up to 350 adult patients at approximately 70 clinical sites in the United States and Israel.
 The OVAL study is comparing VB-111 therapy in combination with paclitaxel, to paclitaxel alone.

-As a result of the failure of the GLOBE trial to meet its pre-determined endpoints, we have decided to put further development of VB-111 in rGBM on hold at this point.
-However, we still believe in the biological activity of VB-111 as seen in our Phase 1 and Phase 2 trials, and do not think that results of the particular GLOBE study that investigated VB-111 in combination with bevacizumab in rGBM, will necessarily have implications on the prospects for VB-111 in other tumor types, in different patients populations, or in different regimens.
+- We believe in the biological activity of VB-111 as seen in our Phase 1 and Phase 2 trials, and do not think that results of the particular GLOBE study that investigated VB-111 in combination with bevacizumab in rGBM, will necessarily have implications on the prospects for VB-111 in other tumor types, in different patients populations, or in different regimens.

 - Differentiated Thyroid cancer – VBL conducted a successful open-label Phase 2 clinical trial to evaluate safety and efficacy of VB-111 in advanced, recently progressive differentiated thyroid cancer that is unresponsive to radioactive iodine.
+Currently, VBL does not have an active clinical trial in Thyroid Cancer.